daidensacha/mp3-garden-journal/README.md

 ![](/documentation/images/clone-project.png)

-3. To clone using HTTPS, under this heading, click the clipboard icon to copy the link.
+3. To clone using HTTPS, click the clipboard icon to copy the link under this heading.

 4. Open terminal.
 Move to the directory where you want to have the project.
 Type `git clone` and then paste the URL you copied.
 You should see the following link with your username in the link.
 `https://github.com/YOUR-USERNAME/mp3-garden-journal.git`
-Press enter, and your clone will be created.
+Press enter to create your clone.

 5. At this point, you can open up the project and run `git init`.
 It will initialize the project on your local server.